108 Greenwich St., 5th Fl New York, NY 10006

 To decide which small business checking accounts were the best, we took into account a variety of factors to make the most fair and informed decision possible.

-Factors we considered when evaluating business checking account options include:
+Factors we considered when evaluating the best business checking accounts were:

-While each factor was taken into, some were weighed more heavily than others (fees and fee structure being one of the top, for instance) based on level of importance.
+While each factor was taken into account, some were weighed more heavily than others (fees and fee structure being at the top, for instance).

 1. Chase